sbrl/research-smflooding/README.md

-# PhD-Social-Media
+# research-smflooding

+> Code behind the paper "Real-time social media sentiment analysis for rapid impact assessment of floods" [working title]

-Social media AI stuff for analysing the sentiment of floods.
+Social media artificial intelligence for analysing the sentiment of floods.
 Done for my PhD.

-See also https://www.npmjs.com/package/twitter-academic-downloader, which used to be called PhD-Social-Media before it turned into a twitter downloader.
+ - [sbrl/twitter-academic-downloader](https://github.com/sbrl/twitter-academic-downloader): The command line program written to download the tweets from Twitter, using Twitter's Academic API.
+This used to be this code base, before it turned into a twitter downloader.
+It's recommended to install this [via npm](https://www.npmjs.com/package/twitter-academic-downloader).
+ - [jakegodsall/twitter-floods](https://github.com/jakegodsall/twitter-floods): The code written to geolocate and plot the sentiment of tweets on a map.
+ - [HuggingFace:siebert/sentiment-roberta-large-english](https://huggingface.co/siebert/sentiment-roberta-large-english): The code used for sentiment analysis with RoBERTa. **[TODO: Make sure this is the right link.]**
+ - **This repository:** The main codebase written to train and interact with the AI models tested in this paper.
+Contains code for the following:
+     - LSTM [Tensorflow]
+     - Transformer encoder [Tensorflow]
+     - Model based on CLIP (multimodal text + image model) [PyTorch]
+     - VADER

+**WARNING:** This codebase is a WORK IN PROGRESS and has **not been peer-reviewed yet**.
+I have yet to finish writing and submit the journal article for review.

 **TODO: Fill this README out with comprehensive instructions.**

 ## Entrypoints
 This project has a large number of entrypoints, depending on what you want to do.
 The reasoning for this is complicated, but a major factor was significant difficulties were encountered when attempting to implement a subcommand-based system.